 Variants of a virus are not uncommon, and they're expected.
 The CDC and other national and international public health organizations are tracking multiple COVID-19 variants occurring around the world.
 In November 2020, the CDC officially launched the National SARS-CoV-2 Strain Surveillance (NS3) program to increase the number of viruses being tracked and studied.

 The CDC has different classifications for variants: Variants of Interest, Variants of Concern and Variants of High Consequence.
 The current variants the CDC is tracking nationally are available on the CDC's website here.
-In South Carolina, DHEC tracks the same variants as the CDC.
-Visit DHEC's COVID-19 Variants dashboard.
+In South Carolina, DHEC tracks the same variants as the CDC which may viewed in the dashboard below.

 DHEC’s Public Health Laboratory (PHL) staff are trained to perform SARS-CoV-2 whole-genome sequencing, which is the process used to identify a variant.
 Since June 2020, DHEC's PHL has been conducting sequencing on randomly selected samples as part of national efforts to identify variants, and In December 2020, the PHL supported increased national efforts to identify variants by sending 12 SARS-CoV-2 virus samples weekly to the CDC.
 From April 2020 to July 2020 DHEC sequenced all positive samples that were identified at the PHL.